owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

    :alt: computation graph

 The generated computation graph contains several pieces of information which are essential for debugging the applications.
-These includes node index, operation, reference counter, and shape information.
+These information includes node index, operation type, reference counter, and shapes of data.
 In the figure above, we can see the row vector ``x`` of shape [1; 4] is broadcasted on the matrix ``y`` of shape [8; 4] in ``Add`` operation.

-The computation graph can be either implicitly constructed or explicitly declared in a software.
+The computation graph can be either implicitly constructed or explicitly declared in the code.
 Often, implicit construction is done by operator overloading while explicit declaration uses domain specific languages (DSL).
 The two methods lead to two different kinds of computation graphs -- *dynamic* and *static graph*, each has its own pros and cons.

 Dynamic graph is constructed during the runtime.
 Due to operator overloading, its construction can be naturally blended with a language's native constructs such as ``if ... else ...`` and ``for`` loops.
-This renders greatest flexibility and expressive.
-On the other hand, a static graph needs to be declared using a specific DSL.
-Because the structure of a graph is already known during the compilation, there is a great space for optimisation.
+This renders greatest flexibility and expressiveness.
+On the other hand, a static graph needs to be declared using a specific DSL (which has a steeper learning curve).
+Because the structure of a graph is already known during the compilation phase, there is a great space for optimisation.
 However, static graphs sometimes make it difficult to express conditions and loops when using with native code together.

 As we can see, the flexibility of a dynamic graph comes with the price of lower performance.
 Facebook's Pytorch and Google's TensorFlow are the typical examples of dynamic and static graph respectively.
-Interestingly, Owl does something slightly different in order to get the best parts of both world, we will detail this in the following.
+Interestingly, Owl does something slightly different these two in order to get the best parts of both world, we will detail this in the following.